BROOKLYN

 Wellness educational workshops are designed for students to come together and support each other in the positive lifestyle changes each student is trying to make.
 Oftentimes, even if we know the changes we need to make to improve our lives, it is a difficult process for many reasons, and having the support of each other greatly assists the process of making positive choices while facing the obstacles together.

-Our Motto: “Keeping Campus Healthy One Life at a Time” serves to remind students of our commitment to assist them in meeting their health care needs while recognizing their individuality and right to privacy.
+Our Motto: “Your Partner in Your Path to Wellness” serves to remind students of our commitment to assist them in meeting their health care needs while recognizing their individuality and right to privacy.
 By meeting student’s personal health needs, the Health Services staff will enhance student learning and growth and encourage their personal, academic and career goals.

 The Center provides emergency response to any accidents and/or injuries involving any person on the campus.
-In addition, the Wellness Center provides information on a wide variety of health and wellness topics along with personal health screening exams which include:
+In addition, The Center for Counseling and Wellness provides information on a wide variety of health and wellness topics along with personal health screening exams which include:

 In case of emergency while on campus dial “3” from any phone on campus or use the Blue Light Emergency Phones located throughout the campus grounds.